-This question helps uncover your participation in the difficulty and is a reminder that we can work with our beliefs, our thoughts, our feelings, our words, and our actions.
+This question does not mean that you did anything bad (or good).
+It asks you to reflect on your relationship with or participation in the difficulty.
+It infers that rather than trying to change someone or the situation, we can work with our beliefs, our thoughts, our feelings, our words, and our actions.